Anirudh-Kannan/Student-Database-Management-System/README.md

 # Student Database Management System
 This Student database management system is implemented using jsp and jdbc.

-The application was developed in netbeans and requires mysql to be installed locally on the system. preinstalled glassfish server is used.
+The application was developed in netbeans and requires mysql to be installed locally on the system.

+The preinstalled glassfish server is used.

 This application serves two clients, an admin and a student.